TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 5/Proverbs 5.23.md

 ---

-He shall die for lack of instruction; And in the greatness of his folly he shall go astray.
+He will die for lack of instruction.
+In the greatness of his folly, he will go astray.